X-martin/robot_quant/README.md

 # robot_quant
-This is an open sourced project,feel free to use it under LICENSE.
+This is an open sourced project,feel free to use it under MIT License.

 robot quant is a project makes computer understand common natural language to do backtest of your investment ideas.